 Types of Platform Bed Surfaces

 The basic feature of a platform bed is that it’s ready to use, as a mattress may be placed directly on it without the need for a box spring or additional foundation.
-However, if you’d like to increase your bed’s height, you can still pair these bed frames with a box-spring or foundation.
+However, if you’d like to increase your bed’s height, you can still pair these bed frames with a box spring or another kind of bed foundation.
 If you are placing a mattress foundation on a platform bed, be mindful of available space.
 A platform bed with a headboard may not leave enough room for a tall mattress with a foundation.

 Platform beds are usually solid, slatted, or metallic.

 The solid surface is usually made of wood, MDF, or particleboard with tiny holes or channels.
 The channels and holes promote airflow beneath the mattress.
-A solid base may make your bed feel firmer than a slatted surface.
+A solid base such as a bunkie board may make your bed feel firmer than a slatted surface.

 Platform beds with metal rails may not be suitable for a foam mattress because the rails may put too much pressure on the foam, causing it to sag.

 Pros and Cons of a Platform Bed